Vanguard Deployment Underway·Operations in Progress

 A launchpad for future subsea habitation

 Vanguard is our pilot habitat.
 It will allow us to test and refine our operations to support a global network of subsea human habitats.
-The experience will propel future projects, such as Sentinel.
+The experience will propel future projects, such as Sentinel

-Features and operation
+Features and operations

 Dive center